 - Sit down and relax before taking the reading.

-- Don’t take a reading immediately after exercise or physical activity.
+- Do not take a reading immediately after exercise or other physical activity.

-- Don’t drink very cold liquids right before.
+- Do not drink very cold liquids right before the reading.

 - Make sure your skin is dry.